whalebot-helmsman/scrapy/docs/index.rst

     Quickly export your scraped items to a file (XML, CSV, etc).

 :doc:`topics/queues`
-    Store requests in a queue to pause and resume crawls.
+    Store requests in an external queue.

 All the rest